HumMod/hummod-salt/README.md

 standards.
 HumMod offers the data files and equations as the documentation, but to someone who is not familiar with human physiology, it can be difficult to understand.

--from Manual for HumMod (Salt Version 3.0.4), Manual Version: 2.9
+-- from Manual for HumMod (Salt Version 3.0.4), Manual Version: 2.9